-- 2016 Associate Professor, Institute of Innovative Research, Tokyo Institute of Technology - 2013 Associate Professor, Advanced Microdevices Division, - Precision and Intelligence Laboratory, Tokyo Institute of Technology 2008 Researcher, Platform Technology Research Laboratory, - Fujitsu Laboratories Ltd. 2007 Assistant Professor, Advanced Microdevices Division, - Precision and Intelligence Laboratory, Tokyo Institute of Technology - 2006 Visiting Researcher, Intel Corporation - 2006 Research Fellow (PD), JSPS Research Fellowship for Young Scientists 2006 Ph.D., Department of Advanced Applied Electronics, Tokyo Institute of Technology - Tokyo Institute of Technology focusing on Parkinson's disease (PD).
+- 2016 Associate Professor, Institute of Innovative Research, Tokyo Institute of Technology - 2013 Associate Professor, Advanced Microdevices Division, - Precision and Intelligence Laboratory, Tokyo Institute of Technology 2008 Researcher, Platform Technology Research Laboratory, - Fujitsu Laboratories Ltd. 2007 Assistant Professor, Advanced Microdevices Division, - Precision and Intelligence Laboratory, Tokyo Institute of Technology - 2006 Visiting Researcher, Intel Corporation - 2006 Research Fellow (PD), JSPS Research Fellowship for Young Scientists 2006 Ph.D., Department of Advanced Applied Electronics, - Tokyo Institute of Technology focusing on Parkinson's disease (PD).
 There is no basic treatment for PD, but its onset and progress can be delayed through early diagnosis.
 As for early detection of illnesses in cattle, if we can accurately detect minute changes in the animals' behavior, and simultaneously internal sounds such as ruminal activity, it would be possible to identify risks to production, which could greatly impact the livestock industry.
 We are also aiming to take the lead in Japan's integrated circuit field in cooperation with other research groups, as well as to train early-career researchers.

-<section-header><complex-block><complex-block><complex-block><complex-block><complex-block> mainstream in the medical and other fields is performing image analysis using AI.
+Contributing to sustainable medical care and food production for the happiness and well-being of society mainstream in the medical and other fields is performing image analysis using AI.
 But the advantage of using the accelerometers developed in our unit is that neural activity and in-vivo information can easily be acquired non-invasively.
 Skill is needed to use the sensors due to their high sensitivity, so it is also important to develop based on understanding of how they will be used in the field.
 This unit includes researchers from various backgrounds, so another strong point is that we can simultaneously promote both basic and applied research.